rvpanoz/luna/README.md

 ## Notes

 _If you have installed the previous version v1.2.0 you have to remove the node_modules folder and make a clean npm install.
-Previous version 1.2.0 codebase is now on `UI/bootstrap branch`.
-You can find more information at the notes section._
+Previous version 1.2.0 codebase is now on `UI/bootstrap branch`._

 For the previous version of the application you can use the **UI/bootstrap branch** You have to remove the node_modules folder and run a clean install then use: